 Adelaide Fringe Program

-The full Adelaide Fringe program is first released online in early December with tickets available for purchase through FringeTIX.
+The full Adelaide Fringe program will be released online on the 29th of November, 2013 with tickets available for purchase through FringeTIX.
 The printed guide is released in the first week of January.

 Alongside the open access program, Adelaide Fringe produces or supports a number of free celebratory events and activities that enliven the city with a festive atmosphere.
 They include:

 Fringe Parade – a hugely popular iconic event that is the hallmark celebration heralding the start of Adelaide Fringe.